 • Unsupervised time and increased opportunity for delinquency (Advancement Project, 2005).

-In 2011-12, over 85 percent of all disciplinary actions taken by school administrators in Minnesota public schools were out-of-school suspensions, resulting in 53,539 suspensions and 123,997 missed instructional days.
-The majority of suspensions are for behaviors that do not endanger others.
-In Minnesota, most incidents do NOT involve a weapon.
-The top suspension incident type for the 2011-2012 school year was disruptive/disorderly conduct/insubordination.
-Over 2,291 suspensions were for absences, which may exacerbate the problem of poor attendance.
+In 2012-2013, 84percent of all disciplinary actions taken by school administrators in Minnesota public schools were out-of-school suspensions, resulting in 45,964 suspensions and 109,495 missed instructional days.
+The majority of suspensions were for behaviors that did not endanger others, with less than three percent involving weapons and only 33 percent involving a victim.
+The top suspension incident type was disruptive/disorderly conduct/insubordination.
+Of the 54,312 reported offenders, 869 were kindergarteners.
+Attendance was the reason for 1,953 suspensions, likely exacerbating the problem of poor attendance.
 Proponents of out-of-school suspensions believe that suspending a student from school will deter future behavior problems.
 Research evidence contradicts these beliefs.

 • Black, Non-Hispanic; American Indian; and Hispanic.